FileLeech/ud-api/README.md

 ## Basics
 The API is based on [JSON](http://en.wikipedia.org/wiki/JSON)-objects, which will be transfered with [HTTP-POST](http://en.wikipedia.org/wiki/POST_(HTTP)), thus you'll need to set the _Content-Type_ to _application/json; charset=utf-8_.
 Because all our connections are secured via [SSL](http://en.wikipedia.org/wiki/Transport_Layer_Security) only use  [HTTPS](http://en.wikipedia.org/wiki/HTTP_Secure)-connections.
 Post all JSON-objects to _https://api.updown.bz_.

 Each transmitted JSON object consists of a minimum of two properties _m (module)_ and _a (action)_.
-Optional properties are _i (request id)_, _d (data)_, _s (session token)_.
+Optional properties are _i (request id)_, _d (data)_ and _s (session token)_.
 The _request id_ could be any string or number, which you can use to keep track of all your requests.
 The API is just passing it through. _data_ will be used to append specified payload for the particular API call.
 If you use authenticated API calls, set the _session token_ property, which you got from a login API call (see below).

 The easiest API call is the link checker call.
 Set the _data_-property _id_ to an array of updown.bz id's and it'll delivers you the file status.
 The JSON-object to transmit would be this:
 ```json